-The employee manager one on one meeting is still an important feature in management, but communication nowadays tends to exist via text, phone, email and other messaging services.
-One on one meetings are a forum for communication from supervisor to employee.
+One-on-one meetings are a forum for communication between supervisor to employee.
 It also helps employees feel supported at both a professional and personal level.
 In today’s professional society there has been an organizational shift to ongoing performance management to facilitate the performance review process.
 This means managers and employees alike need to get better at these meetings.

 Unfortunately, very few organizations give guidance on how to conduct (and improve on) these meetings.
-In this blog we’re going to offer a guide on how best to conduct one on ones from both perspectives.
+In this blog, we’re going to offer a guide on how to conduct one on ones from both perspectives.
 Outlining how to create a plan, possible meeting questions (including open-ended questions) and how to provide constructive feedback.
 All of which makes you a great manager by leading your team effectively through positive one-on-ones.

 As the old adage goes: ‘fail to prepare, prepare to fail’, and this rings true for planning one-on-ones.
-Devising an agenda prior to the meeting is an understated but particularly important part of constructing the best one-on-one.
-In an ideal world, managers and colleagues would collaborate on an agenda before the meeting, to build a stronger agenda for an employee.
-However, due to time constraints and work pressures this is rarely possible.
+Devising an agenda prior to the meeting is crucial, particular to ensure all action items are cover sufficiently.
+In an ideal world, a good manager and their colleagues would collaborate before the meeting, to build a stronger agenda for an employee.
+However, due to great time constraints and work pressures, this is rarely possible.

 A more realistic approach may be to devise a rough agenda prior to the meeting similar to the one below:

-The meetings don’t need to be formal nor template driven.
-A less structured and more amiable approach may be to simply ask the employee one or two questions the day before the meeting:
+The meetings don’t need to be formal nor template-driven.
+A less structured approach may be to simply ask the employee one or two questions the day before the meeting:

-One on one meeting with employees or with your manager need not be boring or repetitive, but they should contain some repeated key elements.
-Here are 5 topics that should be covered in some way when conducting a one-on-one meeting with employees or with you manager.
+Here are 5 topics that should be covered when conducting a one-on-one meeting with employees or with your manager.

 Gauge the atmosphere.
 How are you both feeling?

-This shouldn’t constitute a large portion of the meeting but it is useful for getting the manager and employee back up to speed on how the employee is performing since their last meeting.
+This shouldn’t constitute a large portion of the meeting.
+However, it is useful for getting the manager and employee on the same page.
 It even may aid the employee’s development of self-awareness skills.

 Possible questions that the manager could use in this section of the meeting are:

-Finally, make sure to follow-up!
-One on ones only work when they are held regularly and consistently.
+Finally, make sure to follow up as one-on-ones only work when they are held regularly and consistently.

-One on ones are imperative to an organization's growth.
-The perfect one on one with employees is relaxed but allows both parties to extract valuable information.
-By the end of the one-one-one meetings manager and employees should both be able to answer three basic questions: Employee Manager One on One Meeting questions
+One-on-ones are imperative to an organization's growth.
+The perfect one-on-one with employees is relaxed but allows both parties to extract valuable information.
+By the end of the one-on-one meetings manager and employees should both be able to answer three basic questions: Employee Manager One on One Meeting questions

 How am I doing?
 What could I be doing better?
 Where do I go from here?
 The most important aspect of a one on one meeting with employees is consistency.
-Even if there are no specific issues, it is important to keep meeting so that both parties can be heard and your relationship can develop.
+Even if there are no specific issues, it is important to keep the meeting so that both parties can be heard.